×

 • Dogri is spoken as a national language in: Jammu and Kashmir, India.

 You will also get to know the continents where Belarusian and Dogri speaking countries lie.
-Based on the number of people that speak these languages, the position of Belarusian language is 79 and position of Dogri language is not available.
+Based on the number of people that speak these languages, the position of Belarusian language is 79 and position of Dogri language is 32.
 Find all the information about these languages on Belarusian and Dogri.

 Belarusian and Dogri Language History